 This is a great way to give you prospect some room, while keeping the process moving forward.

 4. Clarify what’s under consideration

-If your prospect needs to time to think it’s reasonable to try to understand what they need to think about or consider before making a decision.
+If your prospect needs time to talk with decision makers or to think it’s reasonable to try to understand what they need to think about or see enough value before making a decision.